vuejs/vue-web-component-wrapper/README.md

 # @vue/web-component-wrapper [![CircleCI](https://circleci.com/gh/vuejs/vue-web-component-wrapper.svg?style=shield)](https://circleci.com/gh/vuejs/vue-web-component-wrapper)

 > Wrap and register a Vue component as a custom element.
+This project is intended for internal use by the [Vue CLI](https://github.com/vuejs/vue-cli)

 ## Compatibility